fenago/katacoda-scenarios/apache-spark/apache-spark-file-formats-parquet-orc/steps/4/text.md

-Task 4: Parquet Files
 Parquet is Spark's default file format.
 Let us read and write Parquet files in Spark.

-**Step 1:** Download the file userdata1.parquet from the URL below and save it to the IdeaProjects/Spark/chapter_10 folder.
+**Step 1:** Download the file userdata1.parquet from the URL below and save it to the /home/scrapbook/tutorial/apache-spark/Files/chapter_10 folder.

 userdata1.parquet - http://bit.ly/2kfIhJ4